 The constating documents of Golconda allow it to issue, among other things, an unlimited number of common shares for such consideration and on such terms and conditions as may be established by the directors of the Company, in many cases, without the approval of shareholders.
 The Company cannot predict the size of future issues of common shares or the issue of securities convertible into common shares or the effect, if any, that future issues and sales of the common shares will have on the market price of the common shares.
-Due to recent market volatility, there may be an increased risk of dilution for existing shareholders should Golconda need to issue additional common shares at a lower share price to meet its capital requirements.
 Any transaction involving the issue of previously authorized but unissued common shares or securities convertible into common shares, would result in dilution, possibly substantial, to the then current shareholders.